 Dividend investing is one of the most popular strategies for traditional, buy-and-hold investors.
 Typically dividend investing involves selecting companies which feature an attractive and sustainable dividend yield.

 I see myself as a sort of hybrid dividend and growth investor.
-My purpose of investing?
+My current purpose for investing?
 To have a sustainable source of passive income which would eventually cover all my needs and wants.
 As of 2019, my dividend income per annum is RM16K.
 A summary of my dividends can be found at My Freedom Fund.